What is Heatmap? A Comprehensive Guide.

 Banner image of what is heatmap

-Ever wondered how businesses analyze their website performance depending on which website function is most clicked by visitors?
-Realizing the website's performance is crucial for successfully implementing any SEO practice.
-Heatmap helps marketers, product developers, and data analysts to evaluate website performance from a broader perspective.
+Have you ever thought about how businesses analyze their website performance depending on which website function is most clicked by visitors?
+Realizing the website's performance is essential for successfully implementing any SEO practice.
+A heatmap helps marketers, product developers, and data analysts evaluate website performance from a broader perspective.
 Understanding the unpopular elements on the website gives clarity on the optimization process.
-This article will provide you with clear insight on:

 What is a Heatmap?